There Are No Developed Countries

 An Optimistic Future

 With all this said, we mustn’t assume progress.
 There is always a chance, should the course of human development go awry, that progress can be undone.
-Progress isn't a race with a finish line, it’s more akin to climbing a mountain.
+Progress isn't a race with a finish line, it’s more akin to climbing an endless mountain.
 The higher one climbs, the risk of falling and the reward of success are simultaneously greater.
-Viewed through this lens, humanity has much development ahead.
+Viewed through this lens, humanity has much more progress ahead.